Nestlé: 2021–present

-In February 2024, it was announced Nestle is expanding manufacturing capacity in India and increasing investments — the company will invest between ₹60-65 billion ($723–783 million) from 2020 to 2025.
+In February 2024, it was announced Nestle is expanding manufacturing capacity in India and increasing investments — the company would invest between ₹60-65 billion ($723–783 million) from 2020 to 2025.

-Nestlé announced Schneider would leave his position as CEO and be replaced by Laurent Freixe on September 1, 2024.
+Nestlé announced Schneider would leave his position as CEO and be replaced by Laurent Freixe on 1 September 2024.

-On May 2025, Nestlé acquired an minority stake in Drools Pet Food in India.
+In May 2025, Nestlé acquired an minority stake in Drools Pet Food in India.

 In September 2025, Nestlé announced the immediate dismissal of its chief executive, Laurent Freixe, following an investigation by its board that found he had an undisclosed romantic relationship with an employee.
-The company's board initially launched an investigation following allegations of a relationship between Freixe and a direct report emerged in spring 2025 through an internal company hotline.
-That investigation was inconclusive, but following persistent allegations that followed, the board began a second investigation which was led by the company's chair, senior independent director and an external firm.
-After the investigation found a relationship took place, which Freixe initially denied, Freixe was dismissed by the board which concluded the relationship was in breach of its code of business conduct.
 Freixe did not receive any remuneration on exit.

-Following the dismissal of Freixe, Nestlé appointed Philipp Navratil as its new chief executive saying "the board is confident that he will drive our growth plans forward and accelerate efficiency efforts.".
+Following the dismissal of Freixe, Nestlé appointed Philipp Navratil as its new chief executive.
 Navratil has held several positions across the company after joining in 2001.

-In September 2025, Nestlé announced Bulcke would leave his position as Chairman of the Board at the end of September, six months earlier than planned, as part of an accelerated management transition.
+In September 2025, Nestlé announced Bulcke would leave his position as chairman of the board at the end of September, six months earlier than planned, as part of an accelerated management transition.

 In October 2025, Nestlé announced it would cut 16,000 jobs and assess the possibility of selling some of its 2,000-plus brands.

+On 18 December 2025, Nestle announced the expansion of its Materna range, designed to support the post-birth recovery of mothers.
+This is built on the existing range which was introduced in 2024 to support women's health including pre-conception.

+In January 2026, Nestle recalled infant formula products sold in Europe, Turkey and Argentina due to potential cereulide toxin contamination.
+Austria's health ministry described the recall as the largest recall in Nestle's history.
+By 9 January, the recall had expanded to 49 countries in Europe, Asia, the Middle East, and South America.

+In March 2026, Nestle reached an agreement to sell Blue Bottle Coffee to Centurium Capital.
+At the time, Blue Bottle Coffee was operating at a loss.